-The major ethnic group in Beijing is, as in the rest of the country, Han Chinese.
-According to the 2000 census (data is not yet available from the 2010 census), 95.69% of Beijing’s residents (excluding anyone from the Red Army) were Han Chinese.
+The primary ethnic group in Beijing is, as in the rest of the country, Han Chinese.
+According to the 2010 census, 95.69% of Beijing's residents (excluding anyone from the Red Army) were Han Chinese.
 Of the remaining 4.31%, the two largest groups are the Manchu (1.84%) and the Hui (1.74%).
-Rapid economic expansion means that the number of foreigners living in the city is also increasing (notably approximately 200,000 South Koreans), although there are no accurate statistics available on their populations.
+The rapid economic expansion means that the number of foreigners living in the city is also increasing (notably, approximately 200,000 South Koreans), although there are no accurate statistics available on their populations.

 Beijing is the powerhouse of the Chinese economy.
 Its nominal GDP in 2011 was $247.7 billion, which equates to a per capita GDP of $12,447.
 Tianjin ($13,058) and Shanghai ($12,783) are the only Chinese cities to have a higher per capita GDP.
 The city's economy is growing by around 8-10% per year at the moment, so these figures will probably increase still further in the coming years.

 Increased wealth and regularly improving healthcare means that life expectancy in Beijing also continues to grow, and is among the highest in the country.
 Figures indicate that the average life expectancy is 81.12 years – that breaks down as a male life expectancy of 79.16 years and a female life expectancy of 83.17.

 Age breakdown data is only available for 2004.
 At that time, 9.96% of the population was aged 0-14, 78.92% were aged 15-64, and 11.12% were aged 65 or over.

 There was a 44% positive growth over the previous decade between the censuses.